Signal model and event reconstruction for the radio detection of inclined air showers

 The latter term ensures (relatively) large uncertainties for weak and potentially thinning-affected signals (cf.\ the large error bars in that figure).
 The value of $10^{-4}$ was chosen after a manual inspection of many lateral profiles, the value of 3\% was optimized to have a $\chi^2 / \mathrm{n.d.f.}$-distribution for all showers with a mean around 1.

 While it is no problem to fit an LDF with 7 free parameters (+ 2 core coordinates) to a well-sampled simulated event, in experimental data the signal multiplicity is generally much lower.
-Furthermore, measured signals are subject to uncertainties and start values for the fit parameters are much more uncertain.
+Furthermore, measured signals are subject to uncertainties and start values for the fit parameters are more uncertain.
 Hence, it is desirable to reduce the number of parameters, constrain the shape of the LDF to physically reasonable forms, and exploit correlations with shower observables.
 Here, we investigate the correlation of the shape parameters of Eq.~\eqref{eq:ldf:fgs} (all but $f_0$) with \dmax.
-It is worth stressing that this includes an implicit dependency on the zenith angle, atmospheric model, and observation height).
-To investigate the correlation with \dmax for the different fit parameters, we first fit \fgs with all parameters (but fixing $s=5$) to the lateral profiles of all showers in our dedicated simulation set.
-We fix the slope of the sigmoid $s = 5$ as this ensures that the sigmoid is only dominant within the Cherenkov ring, as desired, and generally simplifies the following procedure and stabilizes the fitting.
-Then we pick a parameter and parameterize its correlation to \dmax.
-Next, we fit all our showers again but this time fixing the chosen parameter to its parameterization and inspecting the correlation of the next parameter with \dmax.
+It is worth stressing that this includes an implicit dependency on the zenith angle, atmospheric model, and observation height.
+First, we fit \fgs for all showers with a star-shaped grid.
+We fix the slope of the sigmoid $s = 5$ as this ensures that the sigmoid is only dominant within the Cherenkov ring, as desired, and generally simplifies the following procedure: We pick a parameter and parameterize its correlation to \dmax.
+Next, we fit all showers again but this time fixing the chosen parameter to its parameterization and inspecting the correlation of the next parameter with \dmax.
 We repeat this procedure until all parameters are described by functions of \dmax.
 The details of this procedure and all parameterizations are given in Appendix \ref{app:ldf:fgeo_param}.